We will fill their wells. We will burn their fields. We will destroy their trees. WE WILL TURN THEIR LAND BROWN!

 - The Romans were terribly fond of this.
 The most famous example was their treatment of Carthage, with whom the Romans fought numerous wars before emerging victorious.
 They destroyed Carthage and salted the earth to make sure nothing could ever grow in its place.
 Julius Caesar later founded a new Carthage on the same spot, mainly to prove that he could.

 - When the Mongols sacked Baghdad, it's said that a year later you could gallop a horse across where the city had been, for no stone lay atop another.
 Similarly, the destruction of the city's libraries (it had been a center of learning with great universities) supposedly turned the Euphrates River black with ink.
+(To put this in perspective, a thousand years after the Mongols sacked Baghdad, the city still hasn't recovered.)

 - The infamous Hama massacre of 1982, where the Syrian army besieged the city for 3 weeks, killing somewhere between 17,000 and 40,000 people.
 It's widely considered the Moral Event Horizon for the Ba'ath Party and Hafez al-Assad.